 The current submission procedures allow the ST to be submitted separately from the BP.
 Where ST submission is made before BP submission, the QP shall indicate in Form BCA-BE-STAPPV01 (Application for Approval of Structural Plans) whether Buildable Design Score calculations are applicable to the proposed building works.
-If applicable, the Structural Buildable Design Scores for both basement works (where applicable) and superstructure works are to be submitted by the QP for Structural Works at the ST basement and super-structural stage using Form BPD_BS01.
-The Structural Buildable Design Scores are to be jointly declared by the QP for Architectural Works and the QP for Structural Works.
-Forms BCA-BE-STAPPV01 and BPD_BS01 can be downloaded from BCA's website at https://www1.bca.gov.sg/.
+If applicable, the Structural Buildable Design Scores for both basement works (where applicable) and superstructure works are to be submitted by the QP for Structural Works at the ST basement and superstructural stage using Form BPD\BS01.
+The Structural Buildable Design Scores are to be jointly declared by the QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works.
+Forms BCA-BE-STAPPV01 and BPD\BS01 can be downloaded from BCA's website at https://www1.bca.gov.sg/.

 In addition to the above, the QP must submit a Buildability Detailed Design and Implementation Plan relating to the structural elements of the building works for approval.
-This plan must be jointly declared by the QP for Architectural Works and the QP for Structural Works and serves to substantiate the computation of the Structural Buildable Design Scores for the building works and shall include the following:
+This plan must be jointly declared by the QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works and serves to substantiate the computation of the Structural Buildable Design Scores for the building works and shall include the following: